jdorn/json-editor/README.md

 Editors
 -----------------
 Each primitive type has its own editor.
 A different editor can be used by setting the `editor` property.
-The only other editor included by default is the `table` editor, which is a more compact version of the `array` editor.
+The only other editor included is the `table` editor, which is a more compact version of the `array` editor.
 Here is an example:

 ```json
 {